-This course is a continuation of the concepts covered in RDT 104 and RDT 154.
+(2 credits) This course is a continuation of the concepts covered in RDT 104 and RDT 154.
 Digital image acquisition, display and modification are covered.
-Principles of fluoroscopy and tomography are provided.
+Specialized imaging techniques and equipment are reviewed.
 Analysis of the digital image is emphasized.
 Hours: 26 lecture.
 Prerequisites: RDT 104 and RDT 154 with grades of "C" or better or permission of the department head.
 Course fee: \$40.
-Materials fee: \$15.
+Materials fee: \$35.
 Usually offered in the fall.

-RDT 205 Radiographic Positioning and Clinical Practicum II

-(4 credits) This course is a continuation of RDT 155.
+RDT 205 Radiographic Positioning and Clinical Practicum II (4 credits) This course is a continuation of RDT 155.
 It focuses on contrast studies of the abdomen.
 Radiography of the bony thorax and the vertebral column are reviewed.
 Students are provided with practical experience in the operations of a radiology department.
 The clinical practicum component of this course provides students with the opportunity to continue to develop radiographic positioning skills, equipment manipulation skills and the skills necessary to deal with radiology patients.
 The clinical competency program is continued in this course.
 Hours: 26 lecture, 39 laboratory and 208 clinical.
 Prerequisites: RDT 105 and RDT 155 with grades of "C" or better or permission of the department head.
 Course fee: \$80.
+Materials fee: \$20.
 Insurance: \$18.
 Usually offered in the spring.